ydsingh/alexa/labs/CLI/cli-task-5.md

 1. Let's start by editing the front-end (VUI).
 Open the interaction model in your preferred Code Editor (`models/en-US.json` or `models/fr-FR.json`)

 2. Copy and paste the following block of JSON below in between `line 26` and `line 27`.
-Feel free to add additional utterances
+You can add additional Utterances to the samples array.
+Remember to comma separate!

   ```
         {